 Turning Points is a college-required, weekly, intensive academic support program for some undergraduate students who have been reinstated to Ohio University.
 Students are required to participate during the first semester in which they re-enroll.

-Students in the Turning Points program meet with academic coaches at no additional cost to complete a series of modules on topics including goal setting, time managment, study skills, motivation, and accessing academic resources.
+Students in the Turning Points program meet with academic coaches at no additional cost to complete a series of modules on topics including goal setting, time management, study skills, motivation, and accessing academic resources.

 How Does Turning Points Work?

-Turning Points is a mandatory program for students reinstated into Ohio University following academic dismissal.
+Turning Points is a program for students reinstated into Ohio University following academic dismissal.

 Students who are required by their colleges to participate in Turning Points must sign their college reinstatement contracts.
-The terms of the contract include a requirement to participate in the Turning Points Program.
-These students are assigned to a Turning Points advisor, and must also sign an Academic Coaching Turning Points contract.
+The terms of the contract include a requirement to participate in the Turning Points program.
+These students are assigned to a Turning Points coach and must sign an Academic Coaching Turning Points contract.